genderkit/genderkit/_articles/speech-therapy.md

 Speech and language therapy can be used by people wanting to change the quality of their voice, raise the pitch of their voice, or lower their average pitch.

 A trained speech therapist helps you discover what you would like your voice to sound like and helps you acheive those goals.
+Speech therapy may be one-on-one, or in a group therapy setting.

 Speech and language therapy is often provided free of charge by UK gender identity clinics, with several clinics having their own in-house speech and language therapists.

-Speech therapy may be one-on-one, or in a group therapy setting.

-UK speech and language therapists offering private services who advertise experience with gender dysphoria or transgender clients include:
+Private speech and language therapists who advertise specific experience around gender include:

 - [Matthew Mills](http://www.matthewmills.uk.com/) (London)
 - [Christella Antoni](http://www.christellaantoni.co.uk/) (London)